 It’s a significant reason why iRobot products pick up dirt very well on carpet.
-Out of all the robot vacuums, Roomba ranks up there when it comes to cleaning carpet.
+Out of all the robot vacuums, Roomba ranks up there when it comes to cleaning carpets.

 Deep cleaning results

-Not only is the E5 dustbin larger, but it’s also washable with the motor relocated beside the dust bin.
+Not only is the E5 dustbin larger, but it’s also washable with the motor relocated away from the dust bin.

 Make sure to remove the filter because this part isn’t washable.

 The Roomba 675 bin isn’t washable since part of the more is inside the container.

 One advantage the Roomba 675 bin has is the larger opening, so disposing of dirt is easier than the smaller inlet of the E5.

 Both models are part of Roomba’s latest generation releases.
 It means it comes with a Li-ion battery with better longevity and isn’t prone to power fade.